Our Story

 He holds a teaching diploma and a master’s degree in education policy from UCT, and an LLB from Rhodes University.
 Cameron’s practice at the LRC has focused on education work.
 He has been the lead attorney on several seminal pieces of litigation which has given content to the right to basic education on issues such as infrastructure, furniture, scholar transport, and stationery.

-“I see the law as a potentially very effective way to bring about large scale, necessary change in the education system.”
+“The law has great potential to bring about large scale, necessary reform in the education system.”

 Delysia Weah